arianab68/Interactive-Lab-Hub/Lab 1/README.md

 You will be using your smartphone as a stand-in for the device you are prototyping.
 You will use the browser of your smart phone to act as a “light” and use a remote control interface to remotely change the light on that device.

-Code for the "Tinkerbelle" tool, and instructions for setting up the server and your phone are [here](https://github.com/FAR-Lab/tinkerbelle).

-We invented this tool for this lab!

-If you run into technical issues with this tool, you can also use a light switch, dimmer, etc. that you can can manually or remotely control.

-\*\***Give us feedback on Tinkerbelle.**\*\*
+**Feedback on Tinkerbelle**

-- Overall using Tinkerbelle was pretty smooth.
+- Overall, using Tinkerbelle was pretty smooth.
 When setting up on the Mac device, some of us needed to include --user in order for the requirements.txt to properly install with Python3.
 Also, we opted to use local machines rather than virtual ones.

 ## Part D. Wizard the device
 Take a little time to set up the wizarding set-up that allows for someone to remotely control the device while someone acts with it.
 Hint: You can use Zoom to record videos, and you can pin someone’s video feed if that is the scene which you want to record.

-\*\***Include your first attempts at recording the set-up video here.**\*\*
+**First Attempts:**
 ![screenshot_2023-08-25_at_6 40 11_pm_720](https://github.com/arianab68/Interactive-Lab-Hub/assets/70418227/9175cebd-09e3-457b-9c2c-87301f24a95a)
 ![screenshot_2023-08-25_at_6 40 00_pm_720](https://github.com/arianab68/Interactive-Lab-Hub/assets/70418227/e2a43cf9-1d60-4fa8-be27-07477127e575)

 Now, change the goal within the same setting, and update the interaction with the paper prototype.

-\*\***Show the follow-up work here.**\*\*
+**Follow Up Work**

 - Red means not done
 - Yellow means halfway done